Sam Egwu

 In 2008, President Umaru Yar'Adua appointed him Minister of Education, position he held till April 2010 when he was replaced by Professor Ruqayyah Ahmed Rufa'i.

 Egwu was former President Olusegun Obasanjo's choice to become National Chairman of the PDP at its 2008 National Convention.
-However, at the Convention on 8 March 2008, he withdrew in favour of the compromise candidate Prince Vincent Ogbulafor, who was chosen as an alternative to Egwu and his main rival for the position, Anyim Pius Anyim.
+However, at the convention on 8 March 2008, he withdrew in favour of the compromise candidate Prince Vincent Ogbulafor, who was chosen as an alternative to Egwu and his main rival for the position, Anyim Pius Anyim.

 His stay as education minister was characterized by ASUU (Academic Staff Union of Universities) and other university union strikes.
 This led to people demanding his sacking.

 In 2015, he successfully contested the senatorial seat for Ebonyi North Senatorial Zone on the platform of People's Democratic Party.
 Currently, he is the Senate committee chairman on industry.
+He is from Ohaukwu LGA of the state.